MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-run-save-export.md

 4. Follow the instructions in the wizard to save the report.

-After the wizard completes, the management pack is saved to Operations Manager and then later deployed to the report server and is made available for all report operators.
+After the wizard completes, the management pack is saved to Operations Manager and then later deployed to the report server and is made available for all the report operators.

 > [!NOTE]
 > Be aware of the following when saving reports: